derrickauyoung/mymealplanner/LOCAL_TESTING.md

 Once local testing works:
 1. Test with different prompts
-2. Verify the parsing works correctly
+2. Verify the json data is generated and passed correctly
 3. Check that all three tabs (Summary, Ingredients, Recipes) display properly
 4. Deploy to Google Cloud Run when ready